verlok/blog-11ty/content/blog/jake-archibald-in-the-loop-jsconf-asia-talk-transposed/index.md

 });
 ```

-## Queuing transitions
+## Queuing tasks to make transitions

-I'm going to omit the part where Jake explained how to queue some Javascript to animate a box from 1000 to 500 pixels using a double `requestAnimationFrame` callback, as it's irrelevant at the time of writing: we now have the [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) which, at the time of Jake's talk, was available only in Chrome.
+I'm going to omit the part where Jake explained how to queue some Javascript to animate a box from 1000 to 500 pixels using a double `requestAnimationFrame` callback, as it's irrelevant at the time of writing: we now have the [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) which was available only in Chrome at the time of Jake's talk.

 <!--
 THE REST OF THE TRANSCRIPT